 One of the players said each time they needed to kick the ball, they noticed a ball of fire.
 This drew them back each time and the Indians attacked them much more intensely.
 Peter Rufai, who would have saved the day for Nigeria stated that each and every time the ball approached him, he saw a lion instead and that was why Nigeria lost ingloriously that day.

-No one could really tell when the match was played, the exact year nor the exact date but the venue could be predicted: the National Stadium in Surulere, Lagos.
+No one could really tell when the match was played, the exact year or the exact date but the venue could be predicted: the National Stadium in Surulere, Lagos.
 It is the only stadium in the country then that could stage a match of that magnitude.

-How the Match went
+How the Match Went

 Johnson wanted to stage the match against Ghana but he was advised against it.
 His advisers reminded him how Ghana trashed Nigeria 3-0 at the Independence Day match in 1960, and another loss to Ghana would defeat the purpose of the exhibition match.
 His advisers suggested that they chose a team that would be very easy to beat and he agreed.

-Ethiopia, Zimbabwe were considered.
+Ethiopia and Zimbabwe were considered.
 The United States of America was also mentioned and finally, India was suggested.